Logikable/react-flow.js/flow.js/README.md

-# Flow.js: Flow Editor using React.js
+# Flow.js: Flow Editor using ReactJS

 ## Introduction to Technologies